- Teachers: Mrs Gateshill, Mrs Prutton, Mrs Bradburn and Mrs Bidle

 The end of Year 6 is celebrated through a Prom and special Leavers’ Service at St John’s Church in Harleston, when the whole school looks back over the leavers’ years at school and looks forward to their new beginnings at High School.

 Year 6 will have the opportunity to read a variety of texts aloud as a class, independently and in small groups within lessons.
 This will include completing associated reading comprehension activities and talking about the text within class discussions.
-Children will work together on a class reader to develop inference and deduction skills.
+Children will work together on a class reader to develop inference and deduction skills and improve vocabulary.
 In addition to reading at school, all children are expected to read at home on a daily basis and discuss characters, settings and plot lines with an adult.

-The Year 6 classes will study a variety of areas of the new curriculum: Animal Classification, Animals Including Humans, Evolution and Light and Sight.
-The children will take part in a variety of exciting experiments; study the famous scientist Charles Darwin and deepen their knowledge and understanding of each topic through different types of research.
+The Year 6 classes will study a variety of areas of the science curriculum: Animal Classification, Animals Including Humans, Evolution and Light and Sight.
+The children will take part in a variety of exciting investigations; study the famous scientist Charles Darwin and deepen their knowledge and understanding of each topic through different types of research.

 Throughout the year, the children will cover a variety of periods and people in the history of the world including the Ancient Civilisation of the Mayas, London in the 1600s, World War II (including the significance of this to our locality) as well as influential scientists and artists.

-During the year, the children will learn from and about our world religions and focus on particular areas of each: Stewardship and the Creation Story, Zakat and its impact on Muslims’ lives, Karma, Samsara and Moksha, Dukkha, Lent and Easter, The Gospels and how Christians apply these to their daily lives.
+During the year, the children will learn from and about our world religions and focus on particular areas of each: Stewardship and how Christians are inspired to look after the world; what it means to be a Saint; Zakat and its impact on Muslims’ lives; Karma, Samsara and Moksha; Lent and Easter, The Gospels and how Christians apply these to their daily lives.